-Oftentimes the smallest adjustment can make a huge impact on the quality of photograph you are taking.
-The problem is, these adjustments aren’t always obvious in the moment that you are taking the photo.
+Oftentimes the smallest adjustment can make a huge impact on the quality of a photograph.
+The problem is, these adjustments aren’t always obvious in the moment that you’re taking the photo.
 In the hour and half long video below, Jeff Cable delivers an in depth primer on the essentials of photography.
 Don’t let the length of this video deter you, Cable is an exceptional presenter and offers some sound advice regardless of your skill level.
 Have a look:

 A Few Pointers to Get You Started